 Brandon is a Certified Forensic Video Analyst (CFVA), Certified Forensic Video Examiner (CFVE) and holds a Master of Science degree in Recording Arts – Emphasis Media Forensics.
 He is active with many professional organizations, including the Scientific Working Group on Digital Evidence, the IAI Forensic Video Certification Board, the IACP Cybercrime and Digital Evidence committee, the American Academy of Forensic Science and the NIST/OSAC VIdeo/Image Technology and Analysis Subcommittee.
 He regularly provides digital forensic instruction to local, state, and federal law enforcement officers nationwide.
 Brandon lives in New Jersey with his wife and daughter.

-Dan has served as a Senior Developer for Portal Media since 2013.
-He works extensively with forensic file format analysis, most recently as the lead developer working on DPX MetaEdit and MXF MetaEdit (also known as embARC) for the Library of Congress/FADGI and a media analysis approach for the FBI Forensic Audio, Video, and Image Analysis Unit in Quantico, VA.
+Dan, Medex’s Chief Technology Officer, works extensively with forensic file format analysis, most recently as the lead developer working on DPX MetaEdit and MXF MetaEdit (also known as embARC) for the Library of Congress/FADGI and a media analysis approach for the FBI Forensic Audio, Video, and Image Analysis Unit in Quantico, VA.
 He also has vast expertise in logistics and ecommerce algorithms, data warehouse development, and creative analytics.
 Prior to 2013, Dan served for 4 years as a Developer for the Wisconsin Department of Justice, and worked on the Wisconsin Justice Information Sharing project, connecting local law enforcement’s record management systems for use statewide.
 He holds a Masters of Computer Science from DePaul University, and both a Bachelor of Arts in Sociology with a concentration in analysis and research as well as a certificate in Criminal Justice from the University of Wisconsin-Madison.

 Chief Executive Officer